 Can you think of a group, person or animal who was left out of this news report that the author might have included?
 How might the news report have changed if they were included?

-Why do you think the author used narrative to engage the audience in this text?

-Success Criteria (student to complete): Teacher Recognition (English): I have completed my spelling activities, and checked that my words are spelt correctly. )I have completed my reading activities.
-I have completed my handwriting activity, paying attention to exit flicks. )I have completed my writing activities.
+Why do you think the author used narra tive to engage the audience in this text?
+Success Critoria (student to complete): Teacher Recognition (English): Success Criteria (student to complete): I have completed my spelling activities, and checked that my words are spelt correctly. )I have completed my reading activities.
+I have completed my handwriting activity, paying attention to exit flicks.
+I have completed my writing activities.